gibbok/notes-graphql/README.md

 A directive can be attached to a field or fragment inclusion, and can affect execution of the query in any way the server desires.

+The core GraphQL specification includes exactly two directives, which must be supported by any spec-compliant GraphQL server implementation:

+@include(if: Boolean) Only include this field in the result if the argument is true.
+@skip(if: Boolean) Skip this field if the argument is true.

+Directives are useful in order to avoid string manipolation to add and remove fields in your query.

 ```
 query Hero($episode: Episode, $withFriends: Boolean!) {
   hero(episode: $episode) {